What Goes Into Building a Great Self-Serve Frozen Yogurt Franchise?

 Our stores are bright and cheerful, with comfortable seating that turns Menchie’s into an extension of the family room.
 Kids absolutely love our brand – and parents, teenagers, young adults and seniors have plenty to enjoy, too.

-That’s what a great guest experience is all about: Everything – from the yogurt and toppings to the unparalleled in-store experience and the guest care – makes people smile.
+That’s what a great guest experience is all about.
+Everything at Menchie’s – from the yogurt and toppings to the unparalleled in-store experience and the guest care – makes people smile.

 If only she was at one of your stores she might have had a chance at accomplishing her career as a counselor.
 She graduated but being in North Carolina there are not a lot of opportunities.
 Wonderful blessing for the young an with the daughter and the best two left were the sweet man who handled the cows and the young lady that will become a great teacher.
 You are a sweet person and u have a lovely wife and home and yo yeah Little Alllen the cow.